renovatebot/tutorial/README.md

 <img width="924" alt="change in config - pending approval" src="https://user-images.githubusercontent.com/102745725/178962677-612e8172-fac7-45fb-937b-46a559d848f0.png">

-- 1 Commit the changes
+2. Commit the changes

 > **Note**
-> Changing the `renovate.json` configuraion file is a webhook that triggers Renovate to re-run.
+> Changing the `renovate.json` configuration file is a webhook that triggers Renovate to re-run.

-- 1 Now go back to the Dependency Dashboard in the Issues section
+3. Now go back to the Dependency Dashboard in the Issues section

-- 1 As you can see, `commander` major update PR now appears under the **Pending Approval** section and **will not** be opened unless manually triggered
+4. As you can see, `commander` major update PR now appears under the **Pending Approval** section and **will not** be opened unless manually triggered

      > **Note**
      > it make take a minute to complete Renovate's run

 <img width="926" alt="commander in pending approval" src="https://user-images.githubusercontent.com/102745725/178962735-84f1ae00-df4c-4fed-adf5-12fefeb94e9f.png">

-- 1 You can now decide to manually open this PR by checking the box next to it
+5. You can now decide to manually open this PR by checking the box next to it

-- 1 Navigate to the `Pull requests` section to review the generated PR and merge it to the repo.
+6. Navigate to the `Pull requests` section to review the generated PR and merge it to the repo.

 **Congratulations!
 You are now familiar with Renovate’s Dependency Dashboard.** 🎈

-## What have we learned so far:
+## What you learned:

 - How to install Renovate
 - Onboarding Renovate by reviewing, configuring, and merging the onboarding PR
 - How to update a dependency with Renovate
 - How to utilize the Dependency Dashboard

 ### General Comments:

 - Granting access to all repositories or change repo selections can be modified at any time on the [Renovate App GitHub page](https://github.com/apps/renovate).
 - Renovate configuration can be modified by manual configurations, global organization configurations and existing Renovate presets.

 ### Congratulations!

 You have successfully completed Renovate’s hands-on tutorial and have taken your first steps to automate dependency updates in your projects.

-### Now, it's time to configure Renovate on the rest of your repositories and let Renovate manage your dependencies' health.
+Now, it's time to configure Renovate on the rest of your repositories and let Renovate manage your dependencies' health.

 ### Upcoming Tutorials:

-We have more advanced Renovate tutorials in the pipeline and will post updates when they are published.
+We're working on more advanced Renovate tutorials and will post updates when we publish new tutorials.

 What’s coming next: